-There are two little words that effectively put an end to all conversations with our kids—”fine” and “good.”
+There are two little words that effectively put an end to all conversations with our kids — “fine” and “good.”
 (You're nodding your head right now, right!?)
-Use this “Best Conversation Starters” printable to break through those four letter words and into a meaningful conversation with your kids!
+Use these 50 best conversation starters to break through those four-letter words and into a meaningful conversation with your kids!

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

-Here in our house, we have a fun tradition we like to do called “Sweet, sour, and service.”
-During this time, we each go around and share something sweet that happened that day, something sour and how we served someone.
-We've included all of those topics and more in this free printable to make it even easier for you.
+Here in our house, we have a fun tradition we like to do called “Sweet, Sour, and Service.”
+During this time, we each go around and share something sweet that happened that day, something sour, and how we served someone.
+We've included all of those topics and more to make it even easier for you.
 And yes… you can even do this with your little ones!!

-So gather together, put away the distractions and start having meaningful conversations with this “Best Conversation Starters” printable today!
+So gather together, put away the distractions, and start having meaningful conversations with our best conversation starters today!
 We'll show you how to ask just the right questions to unlock your child's mind, no matter their age, and really dive deep into their unique and thoughtful brains!